-This Dad Says His Son Doesn’t Get Invited To Birthday Parties Because Of His Autism, & It’s A Heartbreaking Must-Read
+This Dad Says His Son Doesn't Get Invited To Parties Because Of His Autism, & It's Heartbreaking

 As a parent, I want to shield my son from everything that is negative and hurtful.
 I don't want him to ever feel unwanted or unloved, by me, by his father, by his family or by the people around him.
 But parenting is harsh, and the reality is you won't be able to protect your kids all of the time.
 And, sometimes, you will feel immense pain on your child's behalf — like this dad who says his son doesn't get invited to birthday parties because of his autism.
 His letter is a heartbreaking — and infuriating — must-read.

 According to Scary Mommy, Shane Stephenson, who lives in the United Kingdom, penned an expletive-filled post on Facebook on Saturday about his 6-year-old son Reilly, who is autistic and nonverbal.
 In the rant, a rightfully angry Stephenson tells off his so-called "friends" for neglecting to invite Reilly to their kids' birthday parties.
 He wrote, according to a screenshot shared by his wife, Christine, on Twitter,

 My son Reilly has autism not f*cking leprosy; he is 6 years old and my so called friends who have kids also have kids parties.
 Not ONE invite not f*cking one.
 Think about that whilst you go and f*ck yourselves; have you any idea how hurtful that is?
 Just for the record in future don't bother he's not an after thought he's my every f*cking thought.